mafintosh/taco-git-push-deploy/README.md

-When you save and close this script file in your editor `taco-git-push-deploy` will login to your server, create a bare git repo, add your script as a `post-receive` hook and and the repo as a remote called `deploy` in your local repo
+When you save and close this script file in your editor `taco-git-push-deploy` will login to your server, create a bare git repo, add your script as a `post-receive` hook and and the repo as a remote called `deploy` in your local repo.
+If you want to name the remote something else you can use the `--remote [name]` option.

 Now all you need to do to deploy your app is